Racer159/jackal/docs/3-create-a-zarf-package/8-vscode.md

 # Getting Started - VS Code

-Zarf uses the [Zarf package schema](https://github.com/defenseunicorns/zarf/blob/main/zarf.schema.json) to define its configuration files.
-This schema is used to describe package configuration options and enable the validation of configuration files prior to their use in building a Zarf Package.
+Jackal uses the [Jackal package schema](https://github.com/defenseunicorns/jackal/blob/main/jackal.schema.json) to define its configuration files.
+This schema is used to describe package configuration options and enable the validation of configuration files prior to their use in building a Jackal Package.

 ## Adding Schema Validation